 The 'true odds' nature of Zero Lounge Roulette should make things perfect for anyone wanting to use one of the many evens-chance gambling systems that we've tested.
 Imagine using the Martingale or the Fibonacci on a true evens chance Roulette - it would be like using it on a coin toss, you'd be guaranteed to win!

-Well, Betfair may be generous, but they're not stupid!
-They're as aware of these systems as we are, so to ensure they don't lose a fortune, they've set their table limits very low on these bets (see table right).
+Well, betfair may be generous, but they're not stupid!
+They're as aware of these systems as we are, so to ensure they don't lose a fortune, they've set their table limits very low on these bets (see table).

 |1-18 / 19-36||£1||£20|